 For the best results opt for medium-sized parsnips.
 Avoid any with shrivelled flesh - you want nice firm parsnips for your roast.
 Brown patches are also best avoided.

-Do you peel parsnips?
+Do you need to peel parsnips?

 If your parsnips are very young you don’t need to peel them.
 Use a vegetable scrubbing brush to clean them instead, particularly if yours as muddy - as they might be if they're from an organic veg box or you've grown your own.